bitcoin/bips/bip-segdata-peer-services.md

 **Recent-block floor**: The most recent 288 blocks, within which a SegData peer MUST retain and serve every **available** entry.

 **Retention policy**: A node's local choice of how much history to keep and which entries to exclude, above the mandatory recent-block floor.
 It determines what the node can serve, and its depth is what the coverage tier advertises.
-The amount and exclusion controls are defined in the consensus BIP (§Prunability, §Reference Implementation), and this BIP standardises only the coverage signal, not their format.
+The amount and exclusion controls are defined in the consensus BIP ([Prunability](bip-segdata.md#prunability), [Reference Implementation](bip-segdata.md#reference-implementation)), and this BIP standardises only the coverage signal, not their format.

 **SegData peer**: A peer advertising either SegData service bit, and so able to relay and serve entries.